logdna/mezmo-workshops/content/en/pet-clinic/_index.md

 ---
-title: PetClinic Java Workshop
+title: Mezmo Platform Workshop
 linkTitle: PetClinic
 cascade:
   type: docs
 description: >
-  In this workshop, you will follow a hands-on guide showcasing how to take an open source Java application ([PetClinic](https://spring-petclinic.github.io/) from Sprint Boot) and enable collection of it's log output to be aggregated and managed on the Mezmo Observability Cloud.
-Furthermore, Alert conditions will be defined, data transformation and reduction will be used to demonstrate how to control costs associated with collecting Observability Data.
+  In this workshop, you will follow a hands-on guide showcasing how to take an open source Java application ([PetClinic](https://spring-petclinic.github.io/) from Sprint Boot) and enable collection of it's log output to be aggregated and managed on the Mezmo Platform.
+Furthermore, Alert conditions will be defined, data transformation and reduction will be used to demonstrate how to control costs associated with collecting Observability data.
 ---